SAP-samples/abap-cheat-sheets/07_String_Processing.md

 split can be stored in separate data objects or internal tables that have a character-like line type.
-- Note that if the number of specified targets is less than the number of segments returned by the split, the last target receives the remaining unsplit segements.
+- Note that if the number of specified targets is less than the number of segments returned by the split, the last target receives the remaining unsplit segments.
 If more targets are specified, the targets that do not receive a segment are initialized.
 - Therefore, specifying individual targets with `SPLIT` statements is useful if the number of expected segments is known.